 All judicial nominations are subject to confirmation by the Executive Council, and the Governor’s Judicial Selection Committee includes members with a wide range of experience in New Hampshire’s system of justice representing each of the state’s five Executive Council districts.
 Members will serve terms of three years, with the option of additional terms at the invitation of the Governor.

 In evaluating applicants for judicial office, the Commission will consider such factors as integrity, legal knowledge and ability, judicial temperament, impartiality, commitment to justice, experience, diligence, administrative and communication skills, and public service.
 Applicants for judicial office shall be considered without regard to race, disability, religion, gender, national origin, sexual orientation, familial status or political affiliation.

-The Commission will initially focus on recruiting candidates to fill three upcoming vacancies on New Hampshire's Circuit Court due to the pending retirements of the Honorable Clifford Kinghorn, the Honorable Richard Hampe, and the Honorable Christina O'Neill.
+The Commission will initially focus on recruiting candidates to fill current vacancies on New Hampshire’s Circuit Court.